 In order to counteract an adaptation where a personal taxpayer, instead of taking dividends, loans money to the company and receives a high rate of interest, rules have been issued concerning extra tax on interest on loans.

-The deduction for risk-free return shall in principle be calculated in the same way as for share dividends etc. The risk-free return is however calculated for the individual calendar month, based on the balance of the loan at the start of the month.
+In principle, the risk-free return allowance must be calculated in the same way as share dividends, etc. The risk-free return will however be calculated for each calendar month based om the loan balance at the start of the month.
 If a loan is taken up during a calendar month, the balance of the loan on the borrowing date will apply.
-If you have given loans to several companies, the interest income subject to extra tax will be calculated for each company.
-The Directorate of Taxes determines and publishes the risk-free interest rate for extra tax on loans (for two months at a time).
+In the event of giving loans to several companies, the interest income will be calculated for each company.
+The Directorate of Taxes determines and publishes the risk-free return interest rate for extra tax on loans (for two months at a time).

 If you submit your tax return online, you can use auxiliary form RF-1070 to calculate interest income that will be subject to extra tax.
 From and including the 2023 income year, any income subject to extra tax must be upwardly adjusted by 1.72.